ART TO EDUCATE

-EYEYAH! is used as a child-led learning resource to spark discussion on important issues and connect students with cutting-edge contemporary artists and graphic designers.
+EYEYAH! is used as a child-led learning resource to spark discussion on important issues and connect children with cutting-edge contemporary artists and graphic designers.
 We recommend EYEYAH! for children aged 8 to 12, but younger and older children can also benefit.